FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 Repository for the upcoming publication "Deep learning enables pathologist-like scoring of NASH models"

 Required input:
-- Microscopy images of of mouse or rat liver tissue, stained with Masson's trichrome.
+- Tiles of microscopy images of of mouse or rat liver tissue, stained with Masson's trichrome (see below for details on tiles).
-- These images cut into tiles of two dimensions (see below).

 Output / result:
 - Discrete liver scores on ballooning, inflammation, steatosis (NAS-score) and fibrosis with scores optimized to follow the scores